 Menopause is part of sexual maturation and is not a disease or condition, although people may experience many symptoms of menopause.

 Doctors define menopause as occurring 1 year after a person’s last period.
-Every individual experiences menopause differently and the symptoms may vary in duration.
+Every individual experiences menopause differently, and the symptoms may vary in duration.

 The onset of menopause can also follow surgery that reduces ovarian function or hormones, such as a hysterectomy, where a surgeon removes the uterus, or surgery or other treatments for cancer.
 In these circumstances, symptoms may begin rapidly as an adverse effect of these procedures.

-Vaginal dryness: Decreases in estrogen levels can cause a reduction in vaginal lubrication.
+- Vaginal dryness: Decreases in estrogen levels can cause a reduction in vaginal lubrication.
 As lubrication decreases, the vaginal tissues also become thinner.
 This can lead to pain during intercourse and vaginal inflammation.

 Other options include:

 - Medications to treat hot flashes: Low-dose antidepressants and some anti-seizure medications may help

 - Vaginal estrogen: Estrogen is available for direct application to the vagina in the form of a cream, tablet, or inserted ring.
 This can help relieve dryness and discomfort during intercourse.

 - Medications to prevent osteoporosis: Some doctors prescribe medications to prevent the loss of bone density that can occur during perimenopause and menopause.

-When to see a doctor
+When to contact a doctor